astro-mat/polymatBuilds/_builds/MiniCamperVan.md

 When parked up for the night, all bags can be piled up on the driver seat and accessed from the front.

 I am very happy with The conversion.
 It works really well for one night overnight stays.
 It has worked very well as a home office and for little mini holidays.
 It is as easy to drive as any normal car and so is much more suited for day to day activities than a large camper would.
 I would highly recommend.

+Future improvements will be getting proper, nice seats rather than the ones repurposed from an old camper van.
+Would also Like to add solar panels.